School of Music

 MUSE 111.
 Stetson Opera Theatre.
 0.25 Units.

 Open to any major by audition or consultation with the instructor.
 Performance class for opera scenes or full operatic productions with set and live orchestra.
-Freshmen and Sophomores take 111 level.
+First-Year and Sophomore students take 111 level.
 Offered Fall and Spring Semesters.

 MUSE 190.
 Special Topics in Music Ensemble.
 0.25 to 1 Units.